SpreadsheetGear/SpreadsheetGearExplorerSamples/README.md

 > If you are on MacOS or Linux, the WPF and Windows Forms Explorer samples will not be runnable, nor will the version of the WebExplorer samples that depend on Windows to render images.
 The "Web Explorer" samples are runnable from MacOS and Linux.

-The below individual folders can also be opened in VSCode, and relevant options will be provided to build & run the samples.
-These folders also contain `*.code-workspace` files that you can open in VSCode (instead of opening the folder) if you would like to have all dependent projects included when viewing VSCode's Explorer Side Bar:
+The below individual folders can also be opened in VSCode, and relevant options will be provided to build & run the samples:
   - SpreadsheetGearExplorerSamples/WebExplorer
   - SpreadsheetGearExplorerSamples/WPFExplorer
   - SpreadsheetGearExplorerSamples/WindowsFormsExplorer

+These folders also contain `*.code-workspace` files that you can open in VSCode (instead of opening the folder) if you would like to have all dependent projects included when viewing VSCode's Explorer Side Bar